Stereophonic sound: Early work

 Clément Ader demonstrated the first two-channel audio system in Paris in 1881, with a series of telephone transmitters connected from the stage of the Paris Opera to a suite of rooms at the Paris Electrical Exhibition, where listeners could hear a live transmission of performances through receivers for each ear.
 Scientific American reported:

 Every one who has been fortunate enough to hear the telephones at the Palais de l'Industrie has remarked that, in listening with both ears at the two telephones, the sound takes a special character of relief and localization which a single receiver cannot produce...
 This phenomenon is very curious, it approximates to the theory of binauricular audition, and has never been applied, we believe, before to produce this remarkable illusion to which may almost be given the name of auditive perspective.

-This two-channel telephonic process was commercialized in France from 1890 to 1932 as the Théâtrophone, and in England from 1895 to 1925 as the Electrophone.
-Both were services available by coin-operated receivers at hotels and cafés, or by subscription to private homes.
+This two-channel telephonic process was commercialized in France from 1890 to 1932 as the Théâtrophone and in England from 1895 to 1925 as the Electrophone.
+Both were services available by coin-operated receivers at hotels and cafés or by subscription to private homes.

 There have been cases in which two recording lathes (for the sake of producing two simultaneous masters) were fed from two separate microphones; when both masters survive, modern engineers have been able to synchronize them to produce stereo recordings from a time before intentional stereophonic recording technology existed.

+In 1925, engineer Heinrich Kluth-Nauen developed a device that created a spatial impression from a mono signal by means of a 180° phase difference.
+He called it the "Stereophone".